 The rate of 5-day absences due to illness or injury varied by job category for men and women as shown in Figure 5.
-Women had higher rates of absence across similar job categories compared with men.
+In general, women had higher rates of absence across similar job categories compared with men.
+Nuclear Specialties had the highest 5-day absence rate among male workers (50 per 100 workers) and among female workers (67 per 100 workers).
+This same job category also had the highest rate of absence in 1997.
+There were no 5-day absences among females in Security or Craft and Repair during 1998.